What Is Blockchain and How Does It Work?

 Proof of Work (PoW) is a consensus mechanism used in many blockchain networks to verify transactions and maintain the integrity of the blockchain.
 It's the original consensus mechanism used by Bitcoin.

-Miners must use powerful computers to solve mathematical problems to mine new coins and secure the network.
-This is why the mining process requires significant amounts of computational power and, therefore, energy.
+Miners must use powerful computers to solve mathematical problems, mine new coins, and secure the network.
+This is why the mining process requires significant amounts of resources (computational power and energy).

 What is Proof of Stake?